luongquangbmt/EPAR2022/README.md

 Friday,  Saturday or Sunday: Arrival in Quy Nhon

-### Week 1
+FriWeek 1

+Monday, 10th July:

-Monday morning: Welcome
+Morning: Welcome

-Monday afternoon: Introduction of the school and the program
+Afternoon: Introduction of the school and the program

-Monday night:  Introduction to the telescope, observation if the weather is permitted
+Night:  Introduction to the telescope, observation if the weather is permitted

+Tuesday, 11th July:

 Tuesday morning: Rest